 The device can assist in analyzing blood glucose information overnight, over a portion of a day, or over several days to see the bigger management picture.
 Depending on the CGM device being used, you may be able to display trends on the monitor itself or you may need to download the information onto a computer.

 You may begin to ask yourself why certain time periods or certain days look different from others.
 Questions begin to emerge.
 What typically happens after meals?
 Does it depend on the type of foods eaten, time of day, and timing of insulin dose?
 When does hypoglycemia happen?
 What effect does exercise, school, work, or dining out have on glucose levels?
-The trends noted with CGM device tracking data plus detailed written records of your daily routines should be evaluated together by you and your diabetes care provider at your next appointment.
-Together you can decide what changes you may need to make to keep blood glucose levels in the target range plus any other changes you can make to improve your diabetes care.
+The trends noted with CGM device tracking data, plus detailed written records of your daily routines, should be reviewed together by you and your diabetes care provider at your next appointment.
+Together you can decide what changes you may need to make to keep blood glucose levels in the target range and what changes you can make to improve your diabetes care.

-What are the disadvantages of the continuous glucose monitoring devices?
+What are the disadvantages of the continuous glucose monitoring (CGM) devices?

-- The need for traditional fingerstick blood glucose measuring is not eliminated.
-This is still needed for device calibration and to confirm hypo- or hyperglycemia before taking corrective action.
+- The need for traditional fingerstick blood glucose measuring is not gone.
+This is still needed to calibrate the device and to confirm hypo- or hyperglycemia before taking corrective action.

 - Discussion continues to be raised over the "lag time" of between 5 and 20 minutes reported by the various CGM devices because the blood glucose reading is taken from interstitial fluid and does not reflect actual blood sugar concentration that is found in standard fingerstick blood samples drawn from capillary blood.
 Trend is the keyword to keep in mind about the advantage of the CGM devices.
-Lag time is insignificant when blood glucose levels are relatively consistent – and this can be seen on the CGM monitor.
+Lag time does not matter as much when blood glucose levels are relatively consistent, and this can be seen on the CGM monitor.
 However, if the CGM monitor shows that the blood glucose level has been dropping over a short period of time, a fingerstick test is advised to check for hypoglycemia, for example.

-The cost of these devices is not inexpensive.
+These devices are not inexpensive.
 They may or may not be covered by your insurance provider.
 They require time and patience to understand their technical aspects and need to be viewed as a management tool to assist you with your care.
-These devices help you keep a closer eye on glucose trends instead of individual glucose numbers, with the goal of preventing problems or certainly catching them early on.
+These devices help you keep a closer eye on glucose trends instead of individual glucose numbers, with the goal of preventing problems or catching them early on.